-Abstract – Essentially, digital cash mimics the functionality of paper cash.
-The elimination of physical cash from economy is feasible is purely a technological perspective or assumption.
-Our hard earned money and investments disappear into a labyrinth of financial instruments so mysterious that “money” almost becomes more of an idea than a tangible reality.
+LessCash Payments: Essentially, digital cash mimics the functionality of paper cash.
+The fact that the elimination of physical cash from the economy is feasible is purely a technological perspective or assumption.
+Our hard-earned money and investments disappear into a labyrinth of financial instruments so mysterious that “money” almost becomes more of an idea than a tangible reality.
 This is part 3 of my CashLess/LessCash subject.

-This is part 3 of my CashLess/LessCash subject serious part-1 : CashLess-OR-LessCash and part-2 : 2017 Year of Digital Payments has starting strings on same subject and its good to start from part-1 and then to part-2 and then continue here.

-A recent 2016 German Consumer Payment Study by TSYS found that two-thirds of respondents have heard of contactless payments, although they were not sure whether their card supported the technology.
+A recent 2016 German Consumer Payment Study by TSYS found that two-thirds of respondents had heard of contactless payments, although they were not sure whether their card supported the technology.
 Two out of ten people actually have a contactless card but do not use it that way.
 Only 15% actually made a tap-and-go transaction in the last six months.
 For comparison, more than half of card transactions in Poland are contactless.
-Idea here to share some basic and collective out of all those millions of papers and article available on Internet.
+The idea here is to share some basic and collective information from all those millions of papers and articles available on the Internet.

-Main Story – Digital coins also represent value because a trusted third party, usually a bank that is willing to convert digital cash to physical cash, backs them.
-Because it’s untraceable, the government concerns about money laundering, offshore banking and tax havens, and has been closely monitoring developments of digital cash.
-The government would probably only license the company’s patents in a way that preserved the ability to trace for law enforcement purposes.
-Without the government support, the investors wont have confidence in the development of digital cash.
+Digital coins also represent value because a trusted third party, usually a bank that is willing to convert digital cash to physical cash, backs them.
+Because it’s untraceable, the government has concerns about money laundering, offshore banking, and tax havens and has been closely monitoring developments in digital cash.
+The government would probably only license the company’s patents in a way that preserved the ability to trace them for law enforcement purposes.
+Without government support, investors won’t have confidence in the development of digital cash.

 Few basic bullet points to understand digital money over mobile device are as below.

-- Mobile Money Services essentially was for unbanked & under privileged customers to enhance financial inclusion.
+- Mobile Money Services essentially was for unbanked & underprivileged customers to enhance financial inclusion.

 - Mobile Money supposes to improve life for the Lower segment of society by Domestic Remittance (P2P) from cities to villages.